bitfocusas/product-buttons/docs/2_positions/4_section.md

 2. **Expand the Section:** Click and drag to include the desired cells in your section.
 When you release the mouse button, the bounding box will expand to encompass all selected cells.
 The text **“Right-click to create…”** will appear inside the bounding box.

 ![Create section](images/section/create_section_3.png)
-3. **Create the Section:** Right-click to open the context menu and select **“Create Section”**.
-Or press **S** This action converts the selected cells into a section with its own bounding box.
+1. **Create the Section:** Right-click to open the context menu and select **“Create Section”**.
+Or press **S** This converts the selected cells into a section with its own bounding box.

 ![Create section](images/section/create_section_4.png)
 The section will include handles that allow you to adjust its size and shape.
 Additionally, a **section marker box** will appear in the top-left corner of the section.
-You can use the handlebar within the section marker box to move the entire section across the canvas.
+You can use the handlebar within the section bar to move the entire section across the canvas.
 Simply click, hold, and drag the handlebar to the desired position.

 ---